 When it’s time to see a doctor, all you need to do is to present these notes to show them what you’ve been experiencing lately.

-It’s important to be aware that abnormally high levels of ketones may lead to diabetic ketoacidosis, a life-threatening complication of diabetes that may result in coma, and even death.
+If the doctor advises additional testing, it’s important to be aware that abnormally high levels of ketones may be a sign of diabetic ketoacidosis, a life-threatening complication of diabetes that may result in coma, and even death.

 Are urine tests for diabetes enough for diagnosis?